sharmasoumyadip/hpdfweekone/README.md

 cd hpdfweekone
 npm install
 ```
-This install the required dependencies for the app.
+This installs the required dependencies for the app.
-** To Run the app type **
+**To Run the app type**
 ```
 node app.js
 ```